-Whistle Blowing if you’re an ETC of PWD charity employee or volunteer
+Whistle Blowing if you’re an ETC of PWD charity employee, volunteer or other stakeholder.

 Whistleblowing for employees– speaking out if you suspect wrongdoing

-The responsibility for employees or volunteers to report to the Charity Commission
+The responsibility for employees, volunteers or other stakeholders to report to the Charity Commission

-If you’re an employee of a charity or volunteer for it and you suspect serious wrongdoing within the organisation, for example criminal offences, malpractice/misconduct or health and safety breaches, you should usually raise this with your employers first, following ETC of PWD’s Whistle Blowing policy.
+If you’re an employee of a charity, volunteer for it or are formally connected to it in another way (a stakeholder) and you suspect serious wrongdoing within the organisation, for example criminal offences, malpractice/misconduct or health and safety breaches, you should usually raise this with your employers/the charity first, following ETC of PWD’s Whistle Blowing policy.

 If ETC of PWD fails to deal with your concerns appropriately or you continue to suspect serious wrongdoing, you can report this to the Commission – anonymously if you wish to do so.
 In reporting your concerns to the Commission, you may be protected under the Public Interest Disclosure Act 1998.
 To find out more, read the Commission’s whistleblowing guidance.